Celebrating Outstanding Support for HIV and AIDS Research

 Michael Hemsworth (30 Under Thirty)

-In addition to the awards, 11 volunteers were recognized for their contributions to CANFAR in 2016:
+In addition to the awards, 11 volunteers were recognized for their outstanding support to CANFAR in 2016:

 Faduma Ali, Lauren Butler, Afrin Chowdhury, Rana Kamhawy, Anton Lunyov, Michael Manno, Vasiliki Marapas, Brent Murphy, Amir Shafie, Sivakamy Thayaalan, and Alyssa Volk.